-Erwin returned to the United States on the U.S.S.
-General R. L. Howze, at San Francisco, on October 16, 1945, and was discharged, from the army, on March 18, 1946.
-He moved back to Minnesota, and married Betty Sue Keeton, on June 15, 1947, in Pope County, Arkansas.
+He was discharged from the army on March 18, 1946, moved back to Minnesota, and married Betty Sue Keeton, on June 15, 1947, in Pope County, Arkansas.
 The couple ran a resort in Rochester, Minnesota, and became the parents of a daughter and two sons.

 The photo at the top of the page was taken by the Japanese while Erwin was a POW.
 The photo below was taken six months after he had been liberated from Hirohata and returned to the United States.